How to Evaluate Your Loved One for Senior Care

-Sometimes your loved one’s need for help is sudden; one day, they wake up, and they seem confused about what’s going on and where they are.
+Sometimes your loved one’s need for help is sudden; one day, they wake up, and they seem confused and may not know where they are.
 However, most of the time, your loved one’s change is gradual.
-They slowly forget to pay the bills, or they miss doctor’s appointments.
+They slowly forget to pay the bills or they miss medical appointments.
 How do you know if they need a higher level of care?
-If you’re wondering how to evaluate your loved one, you don’t have to do it alone.
-Contact HomeCentris Healthcare for our expert advice for the world of senior healthcare.
+If you live in Montgomery County and you’re wondering how to evaluate your loved one for senior care, you don’t have to do it alone.
+Contact HomeCentris in Montgomery County for our expert advice for the world of senior healthcare.

 How To Evaluate Your Loved One

-One of the critical first steps, when you’re wondering how to evaluate your loved one, is to talk to them and the people around them.
-Ask them questions, such as:
+One of the critical first steps, when you’re wondering how to evaluate your loved one for senior care, is to talk to them and the people around them.
+Ask questions, such as:

 - Do they forget things more often?